 This course is eligible for 1.0 CEU.

-Beth was ordained in the United Methodist Church but now has Privilege of Call in the United Church of Christ.
+Beth Perry was ordained in the United Methodist Church and now has Privilege of Call in the United Church of Christ.
 She graduated from Princeton Theological Seminary in 1994 and has a Bachelor’s degree in Business from Elizabethtown College.
-In addition to 20 years of pastoral and chaplaincy experience, she teaches religion, philosophy, critical thinking, sociology, and general education courses for the University of Phoenix in New Jersey.
-She has been active in Safe Sanctuary/Safe church training for a decade or more, and a consultant for more than 150 congregations working to reduce the risk of abuse in the church.
-She also leads workshops and retreats on Spiritual Gifts, meditation, and mysticism.
-Her course, Rediscovering Our Spiritual Gifts, is approved as an advanced course in Lay Servant Ministries and meets one requirement towards lay speaker status.
+In addition to 25 years of pastoral and chaplaincy experience, she teaches religion courses for Mercy College and is a frequent guest preacher.
+She has been active in Safe Sanctuary/Safe Church training for almost 2 decades, and a consultant for more than 200 congregations working to reduce the risk of abuse in the church.
+Several of her courses are approved as advanced courses in Lay Servant Ministries and meet requirements towards lay speaker status.

 • Creating Safe Spaces for Children and Youth Ministries (formerly Five Day Safe Sanctuary Policy Workshop)

 • Teach Adults

 • Theology Regarding Women

 “Wow, what a great course.
 Following the guidelines provided can make scripture study have so much more meaning and have much more richness and depth.
 I give the course 5 stars.
 But a word of caution: it is intense, lots of reading and thinking.” — Art Hupka

 “I liked the questioning atmosphere that made us look for clues from text and related readings in commentaries and dictionaries.”

 “This course really went above the expectations I had for this course.
 I have a much better understanding of how to interpret scripture and why other views are not always in agreement.”